Alcohol

 What Are the Signs of Alcohol Addiction?

-• Genetics – Individuals who have a parent or other close relative who suffers from alcohol addiction has a higher risk of developing alcohol addiction themselves.
+• Genetics – People with a parent or close relative who has alcohol addiction are more likely to develop it too.
 Research has shown that this may be influenced by genetic factors.

 • Age – Individuals who begin drinking at a younger age are more likely to develop alcohol use disorder.